enso-org/enso/doc/haskell-style-guide.md

 constructors.

-This is incredibly useful, and used heavily in the type-level programming that makes the Luna codebase so expressive and yet so safe.
+This is incredibly useful, and used heavily in the type-level programming that makes the Enso codebase so expressive and yet so safe.

 #### DefaultSignatures